 Analysis for circular orbits

 In circular motion about the Earth, a satellite remains at a fixed distance from the surface of the Earth at all the time.
 Since the tangential velocity is a function of the radius of the orbit, the velocity remains constant and so does the kinetic energy.
-Also, since the potential energy is dependent on the height of the object, which too remains constant in this case, thus, the potential energy too remains the constant throughout.
+Also, since the potential energy is dependent on the height of the object, which remains constant in this case, thus, the potential energy remains constant throughout.
 So, the total mechanical energy i.e. KE + PE remains constant.

 Analysis for elliptical orbits